 MyFreeTaxes SelfEmployed Tax Guide,

+Part I: Getting Ready for

-Part I for some helpful
+Tax Season for some

-worksheets that you can
+helpful worksheets that

-use to organize your
+you can use to organize

-income so that you can
+your income so that you

-readily enter it into the
+can readily enter it into

-tax prep system.
-They
+the tax filing software.

+These worksheets can

-can also keep your taxes
+also keep your taxes

 organized.

 The system also lists Less Common Income as an option.
-This refers to prizes or awards.
+This usually will not be applicable to your business earnings as it is referring to prizes or awards.
 Be sure to list any grants that you received as Form 1099-NEC income and not less common income.
-Doing that will ensure that it is taxed correctly as your self-employed income.
+Doing that will be sure that it is taxed correctly as your self-employed income.